ssec/polar2grid/doc/source/compositors.rst

     3. Inputs:
         The prerequisites are the products that are passed as inputs to this compositor.
-In the case of the day/night compositor the first product listed will be used for day time and the second product listed will be used at night time.
+In the case of the day/night compositor the first product listed will be used for day time observations and the second product listed will be used for night time data.
     4. Standard Name:
         Used later in |project| processing to map a composite to a particular enhancement or scaling.
 For the ``DayNightCompositor`` this should almost always be ``day_night_mix``.

     Once the composite recipe has been added to the ``<instrument>.yaml`` file it will appear in the list of available products when using the ``--list-products`` option.
-They it can be invoked like any other product to ``geo2grid.sh``.
+It can then be invoked like any other product to ``geo2grid.sh``.

     The existing ``true_color_night`` composite can be modified directly or